Derivative-Informed Fourier Neural Operator: Universal Approximation and Applications to PDE-Constrained Optimization: Efficient Derivative-Informed Learning

 \subsection{Additional Computational Savings}

 In addition to the above techniques for reducing DIFNO training cost, we introduce the following practical techniques that enhance the DIFNO training process.

 \paragraph{Modes of Differentiation}

 One can choose between the forward or reverse mode differentiation to compute the Jacobian vector product or Jacobian transport vector product of the FNO on a grid.
 One should choose the forward mode when $r_{\cX_{\delta}}<r_{\cY}$ or $d_a<d_u$ in the reduced-basis or mixed-resolution approach, and the reverse mode otherwise.
-In particular, it is shown in \cite{paszke2019pytorch} that reverse mode requires slightly less memory in PyTorch when $r_{\cX_{\delta}}=r_{\cY}$ or $d_a=d_u$.
+In particular, it is shown in \cite{paszke2019pytorch} that reverse mode requires slightly less memory in PyTorch when $r_{\cX_{\delta}}=r_{\cY}$ or $d_a=d_u$, but forward mode is more computationally efficient.

 \paragraph{Gradient Accumulation} Gradient accumulation techniques further reduce the memory burden by avoiding Jacobian action computation all at once, meaning that we form their contributions to the derivative loss via column partitions of the reduced or low-resolution Jacobian entries.